Heather Caruso is an art therapist and registered psychotherapist of Art Therapy Guelph. She offers in-person and online psychotherapy in Ontario.

 I graduated from the University of Toronto with a Bachelor of Science in Psychology and a degree in Art History and Studio Art.
 I am a graduate of the Vancouver Art Therapy Institute and a professional art therapist.
 I am a Registered Psychotherapist and a member of the CRPO, the College of Registered Psychotherapists of Ontario.
 I am also a member of the OATA and CATA, the Ontario and Canadian Art Therapy Association.
-I am trained in cognitive behavioural therapy CBT, guided drawing and sensorimotor art therapy for trauma, and trauma counselling.
+I am trained in cognitive behavioural therapy CBT, play therapy, guided drawing and sensorimotor art therapy for trauma, trauma counselling, shadow work and archetypes.
 I have taken many courses in art-making and female empowerment.

 Since I was 18, I have worked like a fiend.
 I put myself through university and three major post-graduate courses.
 I was married at 23 and had boys.
 My husband was very supportive of my career goals.
 Early in our relationship, he developed a chronic disease that affected many aspects of our lives - physical, emotional and financial.
 I worked a lot to keep us afloat but after years of struggle, I was completely burned out.
 When I finally had a moment to breathe, I took stock of my life and I lost a sense of who I really was.
 My life became all about working and I had very little downtime.
 It became difficult to relax even when I had a night off.